FreshRSS/FreshRSS/docs/en/developers/05_Release_new_version.md

 ## Updating the versions file

-Once the script has been written and versioned, it's necessary to update the `./versions.php' file which contains a mapping table indicating which versions are updated to which other versions.
+Once the script has been written and versioned, it’s necessary to update the `./versions.php' file which contains a mapping table indicating which versions are updated to which other versions.

-Here's an example of a `versions.php` file:
+Here’san example of a `versions.php` file:

 ```php
 <?php